henrik42/solo/README.md

 Instead in JavaScript (and ClojureScript) __we have to make our code behave cooperativly__.
-I.e. we have to put __extra code__ into our code so that it will allow for _quasi parallel_ execution: your code has to _step aside_ every now and then so that other code gets the chance to run if it wants to.
+I.e. we have to put __extra code__ into our code so that it will allow for _quasi parallel_ execution: when your code is busy doing some long running computation then it has to _step aside_ every now and then so that other code gets the chance to run if it wants to.
+Otherwise a browser GUI will freeze and only your code executes and usually that is not what you want (on a JS server like NodeJS this may be acceptable though depending on what you're trying to do).

-Technically this is done by structuring your code so that it will do some work for some time (maybe 30 ms) and then use `setTimeout` and a callback to _prepare_ the rest of the work that still has to be done.
-Then your code just returns __control__ (and __no result__!) to the caller. `setTimeout` en-queues the callback in the event-loop for later execution.
-So when control returns to the event-loop _driver_ it will eventually picks up your enqueued callback and call it.
-Again the callback should do some work for some time and then step-aside (like before).
+Technically _stepping aside_ is done by __structuring your code__ so
+that it will do some work for some time (maybe 10-30 ms) and then use `setTimeout` and a callback to _prepare_ the rest of the work that still has to be done.
+Then your code just returns __control__ (__no result__!) to the caller. `setTimeout` en-queues the callback in the event-loop for later execution.
+So when control returns to the event-loop _driver_ it will eventually pick up your enqueued callback and call it thus _driving__ your calculation further.
+Again the callback should do some work for some time and then again step-aside (like before) until it is finally done (i.e. your computation is complete).
+Note that there are _computations_ that run _forever_ (e.g. continuously displaying the current time in a GUI).

 All this means that your code cannot (as it could in Java/Clojure) communicate its result by __returning__ a value to a caller!
-It has to __call__ who ever is interested in the result and pass the result as an __argument__ to the called function.
+It has to __call__ whoever is interested in the result and pass the result as an __argument__ to the called function (the __callback_).

-So (1) your code has to be structured so that its intermediate state/result and future work can be captured in a callback (usually a closure) and (2) its users must be able to _receive_ the result via a function call (or maybe a change of some mutuable state/variable).
+So (1) your code has to be structured so that its intermediate state/result and future work can be captured in a callback (usually a closure) and (2) its users of your code must be able to _receive_ the final result via a function call (or maybe a change of some mutable state/variable).

 __Enter `core.async`__

-`core.async` gives you _channels_ to communicate results to whoever is interested in them.
-So rather than calling a function to communicate your result you'll _put_ your result in a channel, which is very much like a _queue_ data structure.
+In ClojureScript (and Clojure) `core.async` lets you create/use _channels_ to communicate results (i.e. __data__) to whoever is interested in them.
+So rather than calling a function to communicate your result directly to a __consumer__ you'll _put_ your result (via `>!` function) in a channel, which is very much like a _queue_ data structure.
+The __consumer__ of your result can then _fetch_ the data from that channel via `<!`.

-And `core.async` gives you a `go` macro which frees you from using explicit callbacks in your code.
-Instead `go` will analyse your code and restructure
+And `core.async` gives you a `(go <body>)` macro which frees you from using explicit callbacks in your code.
+Instead `go` will (during __compile__ -- not at __runtime__!) analyse your code (`<body>`) and restructure it so that whenever your code uses `<!` in the `go`-block `go` will add/call code that checks if there is any data in the channel ready to be fetched from it.
+If so the data will be fetched/consumed from the channel and execution of your code will just continue.
+If there is no data waiting in the channel though the generated code will (1) register a callback which will be called when/if data arrives and (2) return control to the caller (see above).

+For `>!` there will also be extra code that _defers_ your code until the channel is able to receive your data (channels usually have a limited size so _producers_ may have to __wait__ until there is room in the channel).

+__Controlling the rate of data__

+Above I said that our code should _step aside_ every 10-30 ms or so when it is busy doing some long running calculation.
+With `go` and `<!` we have a tool for this.

 ### Websocket load tester